Department of Classics and Archaeology

 Biography

-Originally from Teesside, I completed my undergraduate degree in Ancient History and History at the University of Leicester before moving to Nottingham for my MA in Classical Literature.
+Originally from Teesside, I completed my undergraduate degree in Ancient History and History at the University of Leicester before moving to Nottingham for an MA in Classical Literature.
 I remained in Nottingham to study for an AHRC funded PhD in Classics, under the supervision of Helen Lovatt and Simon Malloch.
-In October 2018 I rejoined the Department of Classics and Archaeology as a Teaching Associate in Roman History.
+In October 2018 I rejoined the Department of Classics and Archaeology, first as Teaching Associate, and then Assistant Professor in Roman History.
 My main area of interest lies in the history and historiography of the early Roman empire, particularly the works of Tacitus.
 I also have broader interests in the role of violence in the ancient world, as well as the themes of space, visuality, and sensory perception in Latin literature.

 Outside of work I can usually be found mountain biking, taking in live music, or spending too much time and money in local record shops.